 This service uses automated systems to efficiently locate sources of free or low-cost information to fill interlibrary loan requests.
 Interlibrary loans that incur a cost will be provided to any USF employee without charge when the information is used in relation to projects, programs or other work required by USF.

 This service is also provided to all students of the university to support them in completing assignments required in their coursework.
 Each student is allowed a reasonable amount of free interlibrary loans.
-Online students and faculty may use interlibrary loan services with some limitations.
+Online students may use interlibrary loan services with some limitations.

 Interlibrary loan service is provided to the extent that library resources allow.
 The library reserves the right to further limit the number of interlibrary loan requests per user, depending upon the availability and cost of items and current budget constraints.

 While you are conducting research, you may come across references to a work that appears to be perfect for your project –except that your library doesn’t own a copy of it.
 Just fill out an ILL Express Request form.
 We have a web-based interlibrary loan management system called ILL Express Request.
 This system makes it easier for you to make requests and for the library to fill them.
 The system allows you to follow up and track your loan requests.

 There is an online catalog of materials owned worldwide.
 This catalog is called WorldCat and can be accessed from the Vann Library’s homepage.

 Current USF students, faculty and staff are eligible to use ILL services.